 Bob Kallonen is the President of Amica Mature Lifestyles.
 Bob served as the COO at Schlegel Villages of Kitchener, Ontario, Vice-President Operations for Sunrise Senior Living of McLean, Virginia, Vice-President of Eastern Canadian Operations for Extendicare Canada and served on the board of the Schlegel-University of Waterloo Research Institute for Aging.
 Bob holds an Honours Bachelor of Environmental Services degree with Honours at the University of Waterloo and has an Executive MBA from Ivey Business School, University of Western Ontario.

-Trevor Lee is the Chief Executive Officer of The Elliott Community located in Guelph, Ontario.
+Trevor Lee is Deputy CAO, Corporate Services, City of Guelph.
+He was formerly the Chief Executive Officer of The Elliott Community located in Guelph, Ontario.
 Trevor has served as Chair of a regional group of Long-term Care and Retirement facilities, with the Ontario Association of Non-Profit Homes and Services for Seniors.
 More recently, having served as Chair of the Stakeholder Advisory Council for the Retirement Homes Regulatory Authority.
-Trevor is a Certified Professional Accountant, and holds a Bachelor of Arts in Honours Chartered Accountancy and a minor in Economics.
+Trevor is a Certified Professional Accountant and holds a Bachelor of Arts in Honours Chartered Accountancy and a minor in Economics.